Lake Merritt Loop

 Complete

-A 2-way protected cycletrack along the lake side between E 18th St and El Embarcadero started construction in July 2025, for completion in 2026: https://www.oaklandca.gov/projects/lakeshore-avenue-separated-bike-lanes-project
+A 2-way protected cycletrack along the lake side between E 18th St and El Embarcadero started construction in 2025, for completion in Summer 2026.

 Thank you to everyone who petitioned to help save the construction funding as part of the city’s budget deliberations in 2024!

-This project includes an extension of the 2-way cycletrack along the lake, from 19th to 17th Street.
-To be delivered with paving in 2026.
+This project includes an extension of the existing 2-way cycletrack along the lake, from 19th to 17th Street.

-This project includes an extension of the 2-way cycletrack along the lake, and a one-way protected bikeway on the far side of the street, from 14th to International.
-To be delivered with paving in 2026.
+This project includes an extension of the 2-way cycletrack along the lake, as well as a one-way protected bikeway on the far side of the street, from 14th Street to International Blvd.

 This project extends along Grand Ave from Broadway to Elwood, to be delivered with paving in 2026.